OpenEvalProject/evals/manuscripts/elife-37090/v3/manuscript.md

 ## Abstract

-10.7554/eLife.37090.001 The composition of the human gut microbiome is well resolved, but predictive understanding of its dynamics is still lacking.
-Here, we followed a bottom-up strategy to explore human gut community dynamics: we established a synthetic community composed of three representative human gut isolates ( Roseburia intestinalis L1-82, Faecalibacterium prausnitzii A2-165 and Blautia hydrogenotrophica S5a33) and explored their interactions under well-controlled conditions in vitro.
+The composition of the human gut microbiome is well resolved, but predictive understanding of its dynamics is still lacking.
+Here, we followed a bottom-up strategy to explore human gut community dynamics: we established a synthetic community composed of three representative human gut isolates (Roseburia intestinalis L1-82, Faecalibacterium prausnitzii A2-165 and Blautia hydrogenotrophica S5a33) and explored their interactions under well-controlled conditions in vitro.
 Systematic mono- and pair-wise fermentation experiments confirmed competition for fructose and cross-feeding of formate.
 We quantified with a mechanistic model how well tri-culture dynamics was predicted from mono-culture data.
 With the model as reference, we demonstrated that strains grown in co-culture behaved differently than those in mono-culture and confirmed their altered behavior at the transcriptional level.
 In addition, we showed with replicate tri-cultures and simulations that dominance in tri-culture sensitively depends on the initial conditions.
 Our work has important implications for gut microbial community modeling as well as for ecological interaction detection from batch cultures.

 ## Introduction